HanWenfang/syncless/README.txt

      svn checkout http://syncless.googlecode.com/svn/trunk/ syncless-read-only

-9. Compile and install Syncless.
+9. Compile Syncless.
 Make sure you are in the directory containing setup.py and syncless/patch.py .
 Then run

      $ $PYTHON setup.py build
-     $ sudo $PYTHON setup.py install

    , where $PYTHON is your choice of Python above: stackless2.6, python2.5, python2.6.

+   You may want to make sure that Syncless has picked up its right dependencies.
+The `setup.py build' commands displays dependency and configuration information before compilation, and it also saves that to the setup.cenv file:

+   * COIO_USE_CO_STACKLESS: Stackless Python is used for coroutines.
+   * COIO_USE_CO_GREENLET: greenlet is used for coroutines.
+   * COIO_USE_LIBEVHDNS: libevhdns is used for DNS resolution.
+   * COIO_USE_MINIHDNS: minihdns is used for DNS resolution.
+   * COIO_USE_MINIEVENT: libev is used for notification.
+   * COIO_USE_LIBEV: libev is used for notification.
+   * COIO_USE_LIBEVENT1: libevent1 is used for DNS resolution and notification.
+   * COIO_USE_LIBEVENT2: libevent2 is used for DNS resolution and notification.

+   Before running `setup.py build', you can set one or more of the following environment variables to force Syncless use a specific dependency instead of autodetection:

+   * export SYNCLESS_USE_LIBEV=1
+   * export SYNCLESS_USE_LIBEVENT1=1
+   * export SYNCLESS_USE_LIBEVENT2=1
+   * export SYNCLESS_USE_MINIEVENT=1
+   * export SYNCLESS_USE_LIBEVHDNS=1
+   * export SYNCLESS_ALLOW_MINIEVENT=1 (is 1 by default, set to '' to disable)

     Please note that you don't have to run the `install' step to experiment with syncless: after the `build' step, you can run the demos in the `examples' directory, and you can also run the tests in the `test' directory.

 How to use (with example code)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~